SatoshiumAI/satoshium-us/beacon/records/README.md

 → Certification Package
 ```

-The Register must not collapse these classifications.
+Beacon Records must not collapse these classifications.

 ---

 # Lifecycle State

-The Register should expose the current lifecycle state of the Discovery Signal.
+Beacon Records should expose the current lifecycle state of the Discovery Signal.

 Canonical lifecycle states are: